Tenebryo/raymarching_voxels/README.md

 * Postprocessing: compute an autoexposure effect and map HDR light values to LDR.
 * Render

+## Building

+As long as there is a Vulkan runtime on your system, all you should have to manually install is `shaderc`, which is required for `vulkano-shaders` to work.
+After that, `cargo build --release` should handle most of the work.

 ## TODO

+* Optimize raycasting and compute shaders
+  * Currently register file space seems to be an issue in some of the path tracing shaders.
+  * Improve cache efficiency (only so much one can do with trees/DAGs)
 * Reproject second bounce lighting samples and other data for more light sample information.
 * Fully Implement A-SVGF
 * metropolis light transport for faster convergence
 * maybe implement some form of (jank) DLSS
+* Improve material capabilities
+  * BRDF sampling (replace diffuse-only materials)
+  * Transparent materials
+    * Modify raycasting termination conditions
+    * Integrate over

 ## References